natibek/shareable-lock/README.md

 # Shareable Lock
-`shareable_lock` is a lock implementation that uses file locking underneath that can be shared across Python processes.
+`ShareableLock` is a lock implementation that uses file locking underneath that can be shared across Python processes.
 Available locks from `multiprocessing` and `threading` don't allow for sharing instances for the same locks across Python processes.
 With `shareable_lock`'s `ShareableLock`, a lock for the same resource can be instantiated across different Python processes by creating an instance of the `ShareableLock` with the same locking file.

 ## Installing